esemsc-am4224/arastunm/_projects/blog_asa.md

 ### Note: General Games

 Similarly, not all games are **zero-sum**.
-Agents may involve different tasks that do not directly invovle strict competition with one another.
+Agents may involve different tasks that do not directly involve strict competition with one another.
 Such game trees are characterised by **Multi-agent utilities**.
 No there is no single alternating value, instead there is a tuple of utilities/values (for each agent).
 Each agent attempts to maximise its own utility and ignores the utilities of other agents.
 General games with multi-agent utilities are prime examples of rise of behaviour through computation.
 These setups invoke cooperation among agents (final utility tuple at the root tends to yield a reasonable utility for all agents).

 ## Monte Carlo Tree Search (MCTS)